 Is this true?
 I saw this on Facebook:

 Hollywood Superstar MILEY CYRUS committed suicide by hanging herself.

-Rumors of the actress’s alleged demise gained traction on [July 17] after a ‘R.I.P.
-Miley Cyrus’ Facebook page attracted nearly one million of 'likes'.
+Rumors of the actress's alleged demise gained traction after a 'R.I.P.
+Miley Cyrus' Facebook page attracted numerous 'likes'.
 Those who read the 'About" page were given a believable account of the American actress's passing:

 Hundreds of fans immediately started writing their messages of condolence on the Facebook page, expressing their sadness that the talented 21-year-old actress and singer was dead.
 And as usual, Twittersphere was frenzied over the death hoax.

 Where as some trusting fans believed the post, others were immediately skeptical of the report, perhaps learning their lesson from the huge amount of fake death reports emerging about celebrities over recent months.
 Some pointed out that the news had not been carried on any major American network, indicating that it was a fake report, as the death of an actress of Miley Cyrus' stature would be major news across networks.

 Facebook posts reporting that Miley had committed suicide by hanging herself at her residence which circulated in August 2013 were hoax lures which employed a recycling of similar

 fraudulent come-ons.
 Salacious (but fictitious) headlines about celebrities being killed or injured have long been used to trick social media users into clicking through to sites of dubious repute that lead them into participating in survey scams, compromising their Facebook accounts, or downloading malware to their computers or other Internet-capable devices.